• Skip to main content

 One way to reduce information, thus creating an abstract photograph is by using motion.
 This may be subject motion, photographer motion, camera motion, or a combination of any of the above.
 You may have experimented with this by moving the camera upwards while photographing a bunch of trees.

 Although that may remove some information, it still retains the trees as dominant elements, albeit in a more impressionistic manner.
-I am talking about the movement that mostly demolishes the information, leaving behind some color, patterns, and lines.
-The photograph on the left was taken from a moving train in a late afternoon, somewhere between Providence and Washington, DC.
+I am talking about the intentional movement that mostly demolishes information, leaving some color, patterns, and lines.
+The photograph on the left was taken from a moving train in a late afternoon somewhere between Providence and Washington, DC.
 The lines and colors are due to the moving train and my deliberate rotational movement of the camera.

 Abstraction by Randomized Patterns

 You may or may not recognize what the image on the left represents, but that does not matter.
 The important thing to know is that I had no control over the creation of the pattern.
-My only decision was to decide when to click the shutter, not based on what I was seeing at that moment but on my expectation that the camera would record the event as it occurred in the next 5-6 seconds, whatever shape it may take.
-Clearly, in this process, I discarded many frames as the resulting abstract was not interesting to me for one reason or another.
+My only decision was to decide when to click the shutter, not based on what I saw that moment but on my expectation that the camera would record the event as it occurred in the next 5-6 seconds, whatever shape it may take.
+As you can imagine, I discarded many frames in this process as the resulting abstract was not interesting for one reason or another.

 Abstraction by Alteration